-The prefixes or suffixes for the offsets down or up of voicing notes have the useful property of telling the size of a shape directly: it's the size if the building block plus the size of voicing interval.
-For example, a tritone with a fourth on top (often called "all fourths" because a tritone is an augmented fourth) has a size of 6+5=11 half tones, a half tone less than an octave.
+The suffixes for on anchors show that fit the scales.
+For example, the opening tritone with a fourth on top (often called "all fourths" because a tritone is an augmented fourth) has a size of 6+5=11 half tones, a half tone less than an octave.
 This makes finding the shape on the keyboard easy - find the treble note a half tone below the bass note an octave up, and complete the shape by adding an internal note a tritone above the bass note.
 All-fourths shapes generally imply complex chord symbols because this is not a basic chord shape from a classical mode.